MattHDwyer/Find-A-Tradie.com/README.md

 - Check if the usesr are matched with server database

-- In our app, most of the CRUD operations happens in relation to business profile.
+- In our app, most of the CRUD operations happens in relation to business profile, and a strong param is enforced everytime we create or update any business profiles attribute.

 23. Research what your legal obligations are in relation to handling user data.